Continue Cycling for Lifelong Wellness

 • One study found that former Tour de France cyclists lived to be an average of 81.5 years old while the general population lived an average of 73.5 years.
 And as Bicycling pointed out in a recent article, other similar studies have shown that even casual cyclists enjoy similar benefits, typically living 3-14 months longer than people who don’t cycle.

 • A study published in 2017 found that frequent bicycle commuting can cut the risk of developing heart disease and cancer almost in half.
-Researchers working on this project concluded that cycling “was associated with a lower risk of [cardiovascular disease], cancer, and all cause mortality.”
+Researchers working on this project concluded that cycling “was associated with a lower risk of cardiovascular disease, cancer, and all causes mortality.”

 • Researchers at the Mayo Clinic found that intense cycling workouts promote increased cellular health and can produce major anti-aging benefits.